keystonejs/keystone-classic/docs/Getting Started/yo-generator.md

 The easiest way to get started with KeystoneJS is to use our Yeoman Generator.
 The rest of this guide will walk you through what the generator has done for you, however this should also give you the context to start a project from scratch if you do not wish to use the generator.

-To use the generator, you will need to install yo if you have not.
+To use the generator, you will need to install [Yeoman](http://yeoman.io/) (yo) if you have not.

 ```sh
 $ npm install -g yo
 ```

-Once you have yo, you will need to install the keystone generator.
+Once you have yo, you will need to install the Keystone generator.

 ```sh
 $ npm install -g generator-keystone